Gently into the

 On the way back from shul, we would have a nice

-leisurely walk and pass by other synagogues, which he would point out and tell
+leisurely walk and pass by other synagogues, which he would point out to me and tell

 me all about.

 On Shabbos morning, Max and I would go to shul.
 After shul, he encouraged me to socialize, and he would let me invite a kid for lunch.
 That's how I met my first boy-friend.
 He was a newspaper carrier, and he had won a full tuition scholarship to Exeter for the coming year.
-We had a chess match going and corresponded for a while.
+We had a chess match going, and we wrote letters to each other for a while.